Drogaps/scripts/README.md

 wg-delete-user.sh
 -
 The script is used for easy deletion of keys and custom configurations.
-Please note the script does not yet remove users from the wireguard server config
+The script also removes user data from the server config